 10 Ways To Cut Down On Your Heating Bill This Winter

 With oil prices on the rise and cold weather on the horizon, many homeowners are concerned about their heating bills, especially during Pacific Northwest winters.
 As the weather cools down, you might be wondering, How can I lower my heat bill this winter?
-Whether you heat your house with natural gas, propane, or electricity, certain practices can help you save money on HVAC expenses for your Portland or Vancouver home.
+Whether you heat your house with natural gas, propane, or electricity, certain practices can help you save money on HVAC expenses for your Portland home.
 To learn how to save on heating costs this winter, get to know the following ten winter energy-saving tips.

 1. Check Your Insulation

 If you haven’t been in your attic recently –– or maybe ever –– it’s a good idea to take a look and check on the condition of your insulation.
 The insulation in your attic should be above the floor joists, and there should be enough air pockets throughout your home’s insulation to trap cold air.
 Old insulation might become brittle, making it less effective at keeping your home warm through the winter.
 If your insulation is thin, brittle, or improperly installed, you may consider replacing it.